 Organizing a virtual employee awards ceremony without proper professional help can become a nightmare.
-Professionals with expertise and experience of digital/ streamed events; whether internal or external should be roped in to manage the entire ‘backstage’ operations.
+The organizers should rope in professionals with expertise and experience of digital/ streamed events, whether internal or external to manage the entire ‘backstage’ operations.

 These experts can help in selecting the right platform, setting it up and managing the platform during the actual event.
-They can also quickly troubleshoot any technical issues that may arise.
+Also, they can quickly troubleshoot any technical issues that may arise.

 7. Do a Dry Run

 Like offline events, it is critical to do a full dry run of the event to ensure there are no technical glitches in the setup of the platform.
-The transitions need to be rehearsed to ensure that they are smooth.
+Hence, the transitions need to be rehearsed to ensure that they are smooth.

-All videos, graphics, audios, and presentations should be double-checked for resolution as well as grammatical and spelling errors.
+Also, it is important to double-check all videos, graphics, audios, and presentations for resolution as well as grammatical and spelling errors.

 Given the current situation, it is important for organizations to get a grasp of how to organize a virtual employee awards ceremony effectively.